When you approach or arrive at retirement, there are some important considerations to make when it comes to managing your pension or ISA pots

 Secondly, having cash in your portfolio can provide you with an opportunity to buy when markets have lost value, and there are suddenly a lot of bargain shares and funds available to be snapped up.
 Of course, if this is something you’d be keen to take advantage of, make sure to do your research beforehand, as not everything will bounce back and pay dividends in short order.

 Also in this series:

-How do you know where to start when there are more than 3,000 funds to choose from?
+How do you know where to start when there are so many funds to choose from?
 Start with just three, aligned to your appetite for risk.

 As you build your confidence over time and know what to look for, it helps to have more choice.
 See our top fund picks aligned to your investing goals and your appetite for risk.

-We've added new fund lists for experienced investors, so whether you're looking to invest in Emerging Markets, US equities or ethical funds, we've got 50 to choose from.
+We've added new fund lists for experienced investors, so whether you're looking to invest in Emerging Markets, US equities or ethical funds, we've got three starter funds to choose from.